folio-org/stripes-components/lib/MultiColumnList/readme.md

 `rowFormatter`  | func | function of shape `<name>({rowIndex, rowClass, rowData, cells, rowProps}){return <reactElement>}` that can be used to supply custom row layout.
 Forking [defaultRowFormatter](lib/MultiColumnList/defaultRowFormatter.js) is a good place to start if you need to use this. | `defaultRowFormatter` |
 `interactive` | bool | Applies a "pointer" cursor when the mouse hovers over a row | `true` | `headerRowClass` | string | Applies a css class to the header row of the list. | |

+## Usability: Clickable Rows vs clickable cells
+Using both types of interaction is not good for users or developers, so it's best to simply use one or the other.
+For clickable cell content, place clickable elements within `formatter`s.
+Clickable rows are easily created by using the `onRowClick` prop.

 ## Formatter